andywiecko/BurstTriangulator/Documentation~/manual/introduction.md

 ## Holes

-Triangulation can be extended to support meshes with holes.
-Additional input data, such as hole seeds $\{h_i\}$, is required for this purpose.
-Although automation of this process is currently not implemented, it is planned for future development.
+Triangulation can be extended to support meshes with holes by using additional input data, such as hole seeds $\{h_i\}$.
+However, this process can be automated in some cases, so the holes do not need to be present in the input data.

 Hole seeds act as starting points for a removal process resembling the spread of a virus.
 Starting from the triangle containing $h_i$, neighboring triangles are successively removed until the search reaches the constraint edge.
 In this process, constraint edges act as barriers, preventing further propagation of the removal.